 When to See a Doctor for Asthma Treatment?

-If you think you have asthma and have frequent attacks of wheezing or coughing that last for more than a few days, schedule an appointment to see our best primary care doctors NYC.
+If you think you have asthma and have frequent attacks of wheezing or coughing, schedule an appointment to see our best primary care doctors NYC.
 It is better to treat asthma early as it can help to prevent the condition from worsening over time and may prevent long-term lung damage.

-Our doctor will conduct a physical exam to rule out other possible conditions like chronic obstructive pulmonary disease or respiratory infection that could cause asthma symptoms.
-We may also prescribe specific lung function tests to determine the amount of air moving in and out of your lungs when you breathe.
+Our doctors will conduct a physical exam to rule out other possible conditions like chronic obstructive pulmonary disease or respiratory infection that could cause asthma symptoms.
+We may also prescribe specific lung function tests and other testings to determine the amount of air moving in and out of your lungs when you breathe.

-These lung function tests are frequently conducted before and after taking a medication that will open your airway.
-If your lung function improves after using the medication, you most likely have asthma.
-Other tests that may be useful include imaging tests to scan your lungs and nose cavities, and allergy testing.
+We frequently conduct these lung function tests before and after you take a medication that will open your airway.
+If your lung function improves after using the medicine, you may have asthma.
+Other tests that may be helpful include imaging tests to scan your lungs and nose cavities and allergy testing.
+Our doctors can help you formulate an accurate diagnosis and treatment plan.

 The physical exam and diagnostic tests will help determine the severity of your asthma and are used to tailor your treatment.
 Treatment aims to provide long-term control and prevention in stopping asthma attacks before they begin.